 As the march made its way down Whitehall, it was met with the jeers of some anti-fascists who didn’t want to let the march happen unmolested.
 For some reason, these guys didn’t buy the EDL’s line that they’re not racist.

 I’m finding it hard to put my finger on exactly what it was, but something gave me the impression that the anti-fascists might have had a point.
-Having said that, it would be unfair to look at the maniacal behavior of one or two people and suppose that their actions represented the will of a whole community.
+Having said that, it would be unfair to look at the maniacal behaviour of one or two people and suppose that their actions represented the will of a whole community.

 Not that Tommy Robinson (real name Stephen Yaxely-Lennon), the EDL’s head honcho, extended that courtesy to Muslims during his speech.
 He castigated them for not condemning Lee Rigby’s killers, conveniently ignoring the fact that 5,000 of them congregated in a Morden mosque to do exactly that on Friday.
 He also must have missed the numerous unequivocal statements from British Muslims to the same effect.

 Then he quoted Martin Luther King, the political equivalent of saying you’re not racist because you have a black friend.
 In a sublimely ridiculous rhetorical flourish, he then equated the thousand or so drunken bigots in Whitehall with the army of the Holy Roman Empire who beat the Ottoman army at the Battle of Vienna in 1683.
 It was like the drunken rant of a taxi driver channelled through Foucault's Pendulum.